-The EMSA division applied the principles established by the university and reviewed each position for core services to students (https://sou.edu/president/wp-content/uploads/sites/8/2023/02/draft-realignment-approach-enrollment-management-and-student-affairs-2.pdf).
+The EMSA division applied the principles established by the university and reviewed each position for core services to students.
 Each area director reviewed our overarching student needs and determined how to meet those needs while also achieving cost savings.
 They also evaluated a series of risk factors for each of the proposed staff reductions.
 In some areas, work functions are being reassigned to existing staff members as described below.